LukeShortCloud/rootpages/markdown/ansible.md

 * /etc/ansible/ansible.cfg
     * forks = The number of parallel processes that are spun up for remote connections.
 The default is 5.
 This should be increased to a larger number to be able to run tasks on many hosts at the same time.
-    * pipleining = Enable pipelining to bunble commands together that do not require a file transfer.
+    * pipleining = Enable pipelining to bundle commands together that do not require a file transfer.
+This is disabled by default because most sudo users are enforced to use the `requiretty` sudo option that pipelining is incompatible with.
 [1]
     * gathering = Set this to "explicit" to only gather the necessary facts if when/if they are required by the Playbook.
 [2]

 Sources:

 1. "ANSIBLE PERFORMANCE TUNING (FOR FUN AND PROFIT)."
-2. "Configuration file."
+2. "Ansible Configuration file."

 ## Playbooks - Jinja2 Templates